BandhanPramanik/taravinyas-sympy/README.md

 # taravinyas-sympy
-All the Sympy codes for Taravinyas for various scripts
+All the Sympy codes for Taravinyas for various scripts.
+[Here is the preprint for the first part of Taravinyas.](https://doi.org/10.5281/zenodo.20467634)

 # How to run